originrose/cortex/ROADMAP.md

 This new architecture should support all the use cases we currently have (training neural networks versus performing gradient descent on actual objective functions; needing the efficiency of the GPU versus the instrumentation of `think.recommend`) without sacrificing any of the capabilities of the existing code.
 However, existing code will have to be rewritten to conform to the new architecture.

+See `cortex.optimize.protocols` for the preliminary versions of the protocols, and see `cortex.optimize.functions`, `cortex.optimize.optimizers`, and `cortex.optimize.managers` for basic implementations.
+See `cortex.optimize.debug` for example usage.

 ### Model Construction

 There is currently an autoencoder function in the layers.cljc, which doesn't really make sense as it isn't a type of layer.
 Instead we should build up a model namespace which provides a few canned model types like autoencoders, stacked denoising autoencoder, dropout-autoencoder, etc., as well as some good classifier models for images (conv-net) and for regular data (simple MLP).